BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations: BEVLM for Semantic Distillation

 Therefore, we pioneer the exploration of distilling semantic knowledge from pre-trained LLMs into the BEV encoder.
 By training the BEV encoder using the BEVLM framework to perform high-level visual question answering (VQA)~\cite{antol2015vqa} on safety-related topics, the encoder is \textit{forced} to capture comprehensive, safety-related aspects of the scenario that cannot be covered by geometric supervision alone.
 This novel semantic distillation process yields a semantically-enhanced BEV representation that is universally beneficial for downstream tasks, including improved performance in LLM-based reasoning~\cite{sima2023drivelm} and enhanced planning in end-to-end (E2E) driving systems~\cite{hu2023planning, jiang2023vad}.

 In this work, we focus on evaluating the benefits of distilled BEV representations on the E2E driving pipeline.
-This choice is motivated by the fact that directly relying on LLMs for E2E control (\eg, VLAs) remains challenging due to current issues with real-time efficiency~\cite{hwang2024emma, zhou2025autovla} and reliability~\cite{xie2025drivebench, ding2025edct}, which are actively being researched.
-Given that established E2E pipelines~\cite{hu2023planning, jiang2023vad} remain the most practical architectures for planning, demonstrating improvement in E2E performance provides the most critical evidence of our method's real-world value.
-We leave exploring the benefit of a semantically-enriched BEV representation for LLM-based control (\eg, VLAs) as future work.
+Since directly using LLMs for E2E control (\eg, VLAs) remains limited by real-time efficiency~\cite{hwang2024emma, zhou2025autovla} and reliability~\cite{xie2025drivebench, ding2025edct}, established E2E pipelines~\cite{hu2023planning, jiang2023vad} remain the most practical architectures for planning, and demonstrating improvement on them provides the most critical evidence of our method's real-world value.
+We leave LLM-based control (\eg, VLAs) as future work.